 Syrian women have been underrepresented throughout the peace process.
-Although UN-led talks began in 2012, it was not until 2016 that Staffan de Mistura, the UN Special Envoy for Syria, appointed an advisory board of twelve women leaders to participate as third party observers in the Geneva peace talks.
+Although UN-led talks began in 2012, it was not until 2016 that Staffan de Mistura, the UN special envoy for Syria, appointed an advisory board of twelve women leaders to participate as third-party observers in the Geneva peace talks.
 Notably, the parallel Russian-led talks have mostly blocked women’s participation.

 Broaden the agenda.
 Women at the negotiating table and in civil society have raised a number of issues critical to long-term peace and recovery, including delivery of aid and food, the release of detainees, inquiries into disappearances, and the effects of economic sanctions.
 In addition, the Syrian Civil Society Platform includes 50 percent women at the national level and works through local networks to advise negotiators on the situation on the ground.

-Work across divides.
+Work across lines.
 With members drawn from across the political spectrum, the women’s advisory board has set an example for finding consensus on controversial issues that have stalled formal talks, including aid delivery and the release of detainees.

 Negotiate local cease-fires.
 Syrian women have successfully negotiated cessation of hostilities between armed actors in several areas to allow the passage of aid.
 In the Damascus suburb of Zabadani, for example, a group of local women pressured a militia to accept a twenty-day cease-fire with regime forces.
+In Banias, the government heeded the demands of two thousand women and children who blocked a highway, resulting in the release of hundreds of men from neighboring villages who had been illegally rounded up.
 In another area, one activist recounted that when a group of armed fighters entered their village, “the men couldn’t go outside because they would have been shot or abducted.
 In the end, it was the women who surrounded the fighters and drove them out of the village.”

 Document human rights violations.
 A number of women and women’s groups report on kidnappings, detentions, disappearances, and other human rights violations by armed actors in Syria.
 These activists include the founders of the Violation Documentation Center, which was one of the first organizations to report attacks involving chemical weapons.
 These groups are providing critical data and analysis to international watchdogs and parties to negotiations.

-“As women we are responsible for making that connection between the ground and what’s happening at the table, [We translate] the messages that are coming from women on the ground, from civil society, to a political message to create policies that actually benefit all.”
+“As women we are responsible for making that connection between the ground and what’s happening at the table. . . .
+[We translate] the messages that are coming from women on the ground, from civil society, to a political message to create policies that actually benefit all.”